 The study's statistical population consists of approximately 50 young basketball players residing in Qom.
-From this group, a sample of 27 individuals was chosen through convenience sampling and joined research project after voluntarily expressing their willingness to participate.
+From this group, a sample of 27 individuals was chosen through convenience sampling and joined the research project after voluntarily expressing their willingness to participate.
 Those who volunteered were asked to fill out a medical history questionnaire, and only those meeting the study's criteria were selected.
-Participants then signed a personal consent form, providing written agreement to partake in the Ethical considerations research. observed, including thoroughly explaining the study's objectives to each participant, the confidentiality ensuring of information, and allowing them to withdraw from the study at any time.
+Participants then signed a personal consent form, providing written agreement to partake in the research.
+Ethical considerations were observed, including thoroughly explaining the study's objectives to each participant, ensuring the confidentiality of their information, and allowing them to withdraw from the study at any time.
 Participants were randomly assigned to one of three groups: mindfulness-based mental training, musicbased training, or a control group.